web3/web3.js/CONTRIBUTIONS.md

 ### Releases

-1. All releases should be proposed in a PR and subject to community review for a minimum of 72 hours (3 days).
+1. All releases should be proposed in a PR and subject to community review for a minimum of one week.

 2. Release review periods should be accompanied by a published `rc` version which can be used for sanity checks / additional testing.

 3. During release review, the code is frozen unless new changes are proposed, approved and merged.
-Changes reset the release clock and should trigger a new `rc` release.
+Changes should trigger a new `rc` release and set the release clock back enough that reviewers have the time they need to test new changes.

 4. Regular maintainers should manually test the `rc` against a Node project and the published minified bundle in a browser context.
 An external reviewer should verify they've done the same.

-5. A release PR does have to be approved at least by two known contributors of the web3.js project
-5. A release PR does have to be approved at least by two known contributors of the web3.js project
+5. A release PR must be approved at least by two known contributors of the web3.js project

 ### Emergencies